lokeshlal/BusinessRules/README.md

 #### Note

-For client librayr usage please see BusinessRules.Client and BusinessRules.Console project.
+For client library usage, i.e. how to call rules from client application, please see BusinessRules.Client and BusinessRules.Console project.